GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 10. Go to the `Dashboard` tab of VM Management Panel and copy the `DNS Name`.
 This is the name that is used to access the Gluu Server.

-11. You should now be able to ssh to the server and proceed with the installation.
+11. SSH to the server and proceed with the installation.